rjhaikal/tf-eks-private/README.md

-# Configuring Production-Ready EKS Clusters with Terraform
+# Configuring EKS Clusters with Terraform

-## Overview
-This project covers:
-- **Infrastructure as Code (IaC)**: Use Terraform to define and manage your EKS cluster.
-- **CI/CD Automation**: Leverage GitHub Actions to automate deployments.

 ## How To Use